scikit-image/scikit-image/INSTALL.rst

     The ``dask`` module is used to speed up certain functions.

 * `Matplotlib <https://matplotlib.org>`__
-    Used in various functions, e.g. for drawing, segmenting, reading images.
+    Used in various functions, e.g., for drawing, segmenting, reading images.

 .. include:: ../../../requirements/optional.txt
   :literal: